 Google Scholar check

-This paper compares the determinants of economic growth and 'full' income growth.
-Our main result is that determinants may differ or have very different impact on welfare outcomes as compared to economic outcomes.
-Human capital plays a bigger role in determining the former, so that policies targeting human capital might have a greater effect on the welfare of societies than one would think by looking at their impact on economic growth alone.
-The same goes for health institutions and a number of other factors.
-Initial income has a greater impact on 'full' income growth than on real income per capita growth, implying even faster convergence than previously found, after conditioning for economic, health-related, institutions-related, and geographic cross-country differences.
-Overall, we strongly reject the hypothesis that the coefficient estimates for the impact of our set of explanatory variables on 'full' income growth is the same as for income growth.
-We conclude that there exist systematic differences for the impact of a number of factors on economic versus welfare growth outcomes. © 2013 by Walter de Gruyter Berlin Boston.
+This paper compares the determinants of economic growth and welfare growth.
+Our main result is that determinants may differ or have different impact on welfare outcomes as compared to economic outcomes.
+Human capital plays a bigger role in determining the former, so that policies targeting human capital can have a greater effect on the welfare of societies than one would think by looking at their impact on economic growth alone.
+Institutions also have a greater effect on welfare growth compared to their impact on economic growth, consistent with the importance of government stability for the uninterrupted provision of health-related inputs and information.
+Finally, initial income has a greater impact on welfare growth than on real income per capita growth, implying even faster convergence than in Becker, Philipson, and Soares (2005) after adding a number of economic, health-related, institutions-related, and geographic variables.
+We conclude that there exist systematic differences for the impact of a number of factors on economic relative to welfare outcomes.